Car Loan Interest Rates in Nova Scotia Explained

 Before beginning the licensing process, you'll need to ensure you meet the basic eligibility criteria:

 For newcomers to Nova Scotia, additional requirements may apply depending on whether you already hold a license from another jurisdiction.
-At Carson Exports in Dartmouth, we often assist newcomers to understand how their existing driving credentials transfer to Nova Scotia's system.
+At Carson Exports in Dartmouth, we often assist newcomers to understand how their existing driving credentials transfer to Nova Scotia's system — and we've put together 10 tips specifically for buying a pre-owned vehicle if you've just arrived in Halifax.

 Stage 1: Getting Your Learner's License (Class 7)